Ylianst/HTCommander/docs/APRS.md

 In the "File" -> "Settings" -> "APRS" dialog box, you can add more APRS routes.
 Once you have more than one route configured, a drop-down box will show up on the upper right of the APRS tab and you can select what route you want to use when sending messages.
 This allows you messages to hit the digipeaters you want to get your message to the right destination.

-APRS telemetry messages will show up on the [map tab](https://github.com/Ylianst/HTCommander/blob/main/docs/Map.md), and you can right click on any APRS message to get details to show a mini-map of the location of the station.
+APRS telemetry messages will show up on the [map tab](https://github.com/Ylianst/HTCommander/blob/main/docs/Map.md), and you can right click on any APRS message to get extra details or to show a mini-map of the location of the station.